VixitIU/HabitTrackingApp/README.md

    Reminder: None

 🏆 **Reward System**

-   Points and Broken Streaks
+   *Points and Broken Streaks*
    Upon successful login, the system will check for any broken streaks for TeeLv's habits.
 Every time a streak is broken, TeeLv will be penalized by deducting 10 points.
 However, this deduction is executed only once on a given date.
 This means if TeeLv logs out and logs back in on the same date, the points will not be deducted again.

    Example:
    If TeeLv has broken 3 streaks today and hasn't logged in until today, 30 points will be deducted upon the first login.
 Subsequent logins on the same day will not lead to further deductions.

-   Check Points:
+   *Check Points*
    To check the total points for TeeLv, use option "4" in the menu.

-   Explanation for Points Deduction
+   *Explanation for Points Deduction*
    The rationale for the points system is to motivate the user to maintain consistency in their habits.
 By penalizing broken streaks, we hope to encourage users like TeeLv to stick to their habits and achieve their goals.

 📊 **To Run the Tests**
-   Navigate to the project directory in your terminal and run the following command: python tests.py
+   Navigate to the project directory in your terminal and run the following command: *python tests.py*

 🛠 **Technology Stack**

    Language: Python

    Database: SQLite